kingkreation/HNGStage2/replit.md

 - **Last Updated**: October 28, 2025

 ## Recent Changes
-- **Oct 28, 2025**: Initial Replit setup
+- **Oct 28, 2025**: Major UI modernization and framework updates
+  - Migrated React from Create React App to Vite 5.0
+  - Removed all emojis and replaced with professional SVG icons
+  - Humanized all text content for better professional tone
+  - Modernized UI design with improved gradients, hover effects, and animations
+  - Enhanced responsive layouts across all breakpoints
+  - Updated Vue and React apps with identical design language
-  - Configured Vue.js implementation to run on port 5000
+  - Configured both apps to run on port 5000 with Replit proxy support
-  - Updated Vite config for Replit proxy compatibility (host: 0.0.0.0, HMR over WSS)
-  - Created workflow for Vue dev server
-  - Added Node.js dependencies via npm

 ## Project Architecture